amarno/api-docs/source/includes/cdc/_custom_dynamic_content.md

 1. You provide an API endpoint
 1. You choose the Liquid shortcode
 1. When we render an email, we'll `GET` a JSON document from your endpoint
-1. You'll then have access to that document in Liquid via your shourcode
+1. You'll then have access to that document in Liquid via your shortcode

 See [Drip Weather](https://github.com/DripEmail/drip-personalized-weather) as an example endpoint.